r-daneel/r-daneel.github.io/synology-diskstation-ds418j.md

 ## Introduction
 After years of using nas4free (formerly freenas) for my personal network attached storage needs, I decided to switch.
 This change did not come easily nor naturally.
-Strong advocate of opensource software and projects, nas4free (formerly freenas) was THE solution to my geeky needs.
+Being a strong advocate of opensource software and projects, nas4free was THE solution to my geeky needs.
 So why ?
-Why go spend a non-negligible amount of money on a paid-for appliance.
+Why go spend a sizable amount of money on a paid appliance.
 Well, let's step back a bit for a fuller picture.

 ## Data storage
 Of all the parts that compose your typical computing environment, data storage sits in a peculiar spot.
 All hardware and software components, all of them, can misbehave.
 But if you were to pick one that you absolutely want to make sure works, you'd pick storage.
-CPUs may burn, RAM may fail, Operating systems may put your server close to a halt and network frames may disappear in the void, but the data you wrote on your disk shall not disappear.
+CPUs may burn, RAM may fail, Operating system quirks may put your server close to a halt and network frames may disappear in the void, but the data you wrote on your disk shall not disappear.
 In the worst case, pull out the drive and plug it on a machine that is working.
-You're safe, your por^H^H^H important documents are safe.
+You're safe, your important documents are safe.
 Now, having rescued multiple hard drives that were physically or logically dying, I am very confident that data can be retrieved.
 This however becomes a bit trickier, if you start growing out of a single drive.
-When you start using multiple drives that transparently 'merge' toghether to hold you data, you enter the realm of RAID.
+When you start using multiple drives that transparently 'merge' toghether to hold your data, you enter the realm of RAID.
-Your data in no longer nicely written on one disk, but scattered acress multiple drives, and, if you have a ot of sanity, you chose to use one of the RAID modes (called levels) that offer some kind of redundancy.
+Your data in no longer nicely written on one disk, but scattered across multiple drives, and, if you have a bit of sanity, you chose to use one of the RAID modes (called levels) that offer redundancy.
 Now that your data sits on multiple drives, you better trust the software that does the spreading, because there is no way in hell for you to stitch the data back if the software you were relying on fails to do it.

 ## My beloved file server
 My first file server had only 2 drives.
-Ran a basic linux distribution.
+It ran a basic linux distribution.
 In order to get redundancy in a 2 drive system, the only way to go is mirroring (also called RAID 1).
 So the software that came with linux happily built my RAID 1 array an worked fine.
 (well, until a defective and undetected RAM failure corrupted all the data, but that is out of the scope of this post).